"Nothing is softer or more flexible than water, yet nothing can resist it."

 Q?
 How can I recycle the lid and spout?

-A. While some recycling programs throughout the country will remove the caps themselves, you can remove the lid and spout and place into your plastic recycling bin.
+A. While some recycling programs throughout the country will remove the caps themselves, you can remove the lid and place into your plastic recycling bin.

 Q?
 How do I find out if I can recycle this type of carton?